 Saint Peters square forms an oval shape in front of the Basilica of Saint Peter and the apartments of the Pope.
 Here the Pope can be heard celebrating mass during his weekly address, although the stunning work of Bernini in the design of St Peters square might be better appreciated on day when the square is quiet.

-St Peter's is famous for it's long symmetrical colonnades with a central obelisk and two identical fountains, considered one of the best examples of Bernini's work.
+St. Peter's square is shown in all our guided tours.
+It is famous for it's long symmetrical colonnades with a central obelisk and two identical fountains, considered one of the best examples of Bernini's work.
 In 1656, Alessandro VII made Bernini responsible for the task of giving a dignified appearance to the square in front of the basilica.
 Bernini discovered an almost rectangular courtyard that was mostly unpaved.
 The square was closed by the narrow Borgo area and had no decoration apart from a fountain and the Egyptian obelisk erected in 1586 by Carlo Fontana.

 Bernini's project was a masterpiece of two connected squares.
 The first in the shape of a huge oval.
 The vast space is surrounded by two semi circles comparable with two large arms that symbolised the mother church.
 Made up of 17m long porticos formed from 4 rows of Tuscan columns (that create 3 galleries of which the centre one is the widest.)